UCL-VR/ubiq/Documentation/docs/eventlogging.md

 # Analysis

-A `LogCollector` outputs a stream of structured logs in standards compliant Json.
+A `LogCollector` outputs a stream of structured logs in compliant Json.
 These logs can be fed to a stack like the ELK, processed with third-party tools like Matlab or Excel, or processed programmatically on platforms such as Python.

 See the [Analysis](eventloganalysis.md) section for examples of how to process the logs.